oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

 - Keep the learner workflow on `RECALL_OWNER`, not `ADMIN`.

 ## Task 1: Inspect the Reported Case JSON

+Kevin needs to see the report before he authorizes work.
+David keeps the original JSON as evidence; Tim starts by inspecting it.

 1. Sign in to **Database Actions** as `RECALL_OWNER` and select **SQL**.
 Open a new worksheet.
 Do not use `ADMIN` for learner tasks.